 So, if you haven’t tested them yet, come on, off you pop into this sweet candy bar (just remember to choose the ‘healthier’ sweets for your business).
 Or if you did, please share with us your experiences.

-If you can’t decide what AdWords bidding strategy suits you most and you want to maximize your goals, you can sign up for a free PPC audit here and we’ll gladly come up with suggestions to improve your account.
+If you can’t decide what Google Ads bidding strategy suits you most and you want to maximize your goals, you can request a PPC proposal and we’ll gladly come up with suggestions to improve your account.

 Curious to see more PPC content like this?
 Hit the subscribe button below and stay up to date with all the industry’s news and best practices.